AngleProtocol/angle-docs/concepts/standard-liquidity-providers/README.md

 For instance if the slippage is 10%, then a SLP willing to get 100 of collateral back will only get back 90, and the 10 of collateral difference will never be recovered.

 The slippage factor depends on the collateral ratio: the smaller the collateral ratio, the bigger the slippage for SLPs exiting.
 Above a certain collateral ratio (120%), SLPs face no slippage.
+They can be consulted in the Fees section of the [analytics](https://analytics.angle.money/#/USDC/EUR) for each Pool.

 {% hint style="info" %}
-The exact structure of the slippage function is still to be determined before launch.
+The structure of the slippage function is updatable by the governance or the guardian.
 {% endhint %}

 {% hint style="info" %}
-While the collateral ratio is a quantity that relates to a stablecoin, the slippage functions faced by SLPs are going to be specific to each collateral.
+While the collateral ratio is a quantity that relates to a stablecoin, the slippage functions faced by SLPs is specific to each collateral.
 For instance for a collateral ratio of 100%, the slippage may be 0.3% for SLPs that brought DAI and of 0% for SLPs that brought USDC.
 {% endhint %}

 ## 🏦 Recollateralization Incentives